mindspore-ai/docs/install/mindspore_d_install_en.md

     print(F.tensor_add(x, y))
     ```

-- The outputs should be same as:
+- The outputs should be the same as:

     ```
     [[[ 2.
 2. 2.
 2.],